 Article VII: Election of Officers

 There will be three elected members of the board of directors.
-Two members are elected by the membership at large to a four-year term, and one member is elected by the council from among its members to a renewable one-year term.
+Two members are elected by the membership at large to four-year terms, and one member is elected by the council from among its members to a renewable one-year term.
 When the proportion of ASPB members residing outside the US exceeds one-third of the total membership, then one of the two at large members must also be a non-US resident at the time of the election.
 There are no restrictions on the residency of the other at large member.

 The ballot shall be prepared by direction of the president-elect with assistance of headquarters office personnel.
 A person already holding an office by election or interim appointment may not be declared nominated for that same position.
 A person with an unexpired term on the board of directors may be nominated or appointed to a second position which also confers membership on the board of directors, but must resign one of the two positions if elected or appointed.